CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 4. Install the packaged zip into a real NetLogo 7 desktop extensions directory and manually smoke-test GUI behavior.
 5. In the GUI smoke test, load a model with `extensions [xw]`, create a tab, create each bundled widget kind, reorder tabs via `xw:set-order`, rename tabs via `xw:set-title`, remove tabs, and run `xw:select-tab` by index and by key.
 6. Test user-driven widget changes in the GUI and confirm state updates flow back to `xw:get` and `xw:of`.
-7. Test button commands and `xw:on-change` callbacks because they touch NetLogo job/context internals.
+7. Test GUI button clicks and `xw:on-change` callbacks triggered by user-driven widget changes because they touch NetLogo job/context internals outside the headless execution path.
 8. Review `primitiveMetadataFallback()` after the rest of the migration is stable and decide whether the current sbt-to-`PrimsJson` handoff should remain as supported build infrastructure.
-9. Review and clean the suspicious exception handling in `extension/util/package.scala`.
-10. Update user and developer documentation for NetLogo 7, Scala 3, Java 17, and any installation changes.
+9. Update user and developer documentation for NetLogo 7, Scala 3, Java 17, and any installation changes.
 When updating NetLogo code examples, use concise one-argument anonymous procedure syntax such as `[ value -> ... ]`; keep bracketed argument lists for multi-argument anonymous procedures such as `[ [a b] -> ... ]`.

 ## Useful Resume Checklist